-- Matar Paneer: This sis a simple curry made of paneer and green peas.
+- Matar Paneer: This is a simple curry made of paneer and green peas.
 Peas are usually available in the winter season and that is usually when this dish is made.
 Frozen peas can also be used to prepare this dish.
-Here’s the recipe: http://bit.ly/2p8495u

 Holi, which is also called festival of colors is a popular Hindu festival of India.
 It is a symbol of hope and new beginnings.
 Holi usually falls in the month of March on full moon and is a symbol of arrival of spring.
 Holika fire puja falls before the festival of colors.